Geodesics in Jet Space: Proof of theorem

-\beq G(x) := G_{\mu} (x) \mu + (1-\mu) F(x). \eeq Because of the nature of the Hill intervals of these $G$'s the integral for $Cost_{bdry} (\mu)$ incorporates the contributions of {\bf two} critical geodesics for $G$, one being heteroclinic with interval $[-1,1]$ and the other being homoclinic with interval $1 \le x \le u: = u(\mu, 1-\mu)$.
+\beq G_{\mu} (x) := \mu + (1-\mu) F(x). \eeq Because of the nature of the Hill intervals of these $G_{\mu}$'s the integral for $Cost_{bdry} (\mu)$ incorporates the contributions of {\bf two} critical geodesics for $G_{\mu}$, one being heteroclinic with interval $[-1,1]$ and the other being homoclinic with interval $1 \le x \le u: = u(\mu, 1-\mu)$.
 Consequently we can write

 where the first integral goes from $0$ to $1$ and the second from $1$ to $u(\mu, 1- \mu)$.
-If we take the limit $\mu \to 0$ corresponding to $G = F$ , then $u \to \sqrt{3}$ from above and we find that
+If we take the limit $\mu \to 0$ corresponding to $G_0(x) = F(x)$ , then $u \to \sqrt{3}$ from above and we find that

 The last term $Cost_{homoc}(\infty)$ is the integral from $1$ to $\sqrt{3}$ of the integrand of equation (\ref{eq: costy} ) except with $G$ replaced by $F$.
-Expressed this way this last term is manifestly positive. {\bf It is this last positive jump of} $Cost_{homoc}(\infty)$ {\bf which gives us our big advantage along Leg 3, making the completion of the proof possible.} \begin{lemma} a) $Cost_0 (\infty) < 0.58$ while .2cm
+Expressed this way this last term is clearly positive. {\bf It is this last positive jump of} $Cost_{homoc}(\infty)$ {\bf which gives us our big advantage along $Leg 3$, making the completion of the proof possible.}